MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 ## 👩‍💻 OSS is more than code!

-As developers we love to code, but OSS is far beyond just coding!
+As developers, we love to code, but OSS is far beyond just coding!
 Maintainers have to deal with a variety of different
-problems: documentation, helping beginners, handling poor written issues, spams, reviewing Pull Requests, etc. We can do OSS by helping them with these tasks!
+problems: documentation, helping beginners, handling poorly written issues, spams, reviewing Pull Requests, etc. We can do OSS by helping them with these tasks!

 ### 👍 Reviewing PRs